pegaltier/backtest-kit/docs/classes/StrategyConnectionService.md

 ```

 Returns the effective (DCA-averaged) entry price for the current pending signal.

+This is the harmonic mean of all _entry prices, which is the correct
+cost-basis price used in all PNL calculations.
+With no DCA entries, equals the original priceOpen.

 Returns null if no pending signal exists.

 ### getPositionInvestedCount